 (deutsche Beschreibung ganz unten)

-Level of Diving Experience: Novice.
+Level of Diving Experience: Novice to Intermediate.

 Click image to play.